-That said, there are so many beautiful neighbourhoods to choose from, and if you want to steer clear of the tourist trail, or pick a family-friendly spot that doesn’t get too noisy at night, that won’t be a problem.
+That said, there are so many beautiful neighborhoods to choose from, and if you want to steer clear of the tourist trail or pick a family-friendly spot that doesn’t get too noisy at night, that won’t be a problem.

 2. Is the climate good in Lisbon?

 The climate in Lisbon can be considered semi-Mediterranean, in the sense that the city isn’t subject to the overwhelming summer heat that can be the norm even a little further inland!

 While the sunny season is long and the winter very short, Lisbon enjoys low humidity thanks to the Atlantic breeze, creating a very enjoyable warm weather climate.

 This is, of course, the perfect complement to the city’s laid-back lifestyle and all the beaches nearby!

 The city is also not subject to the freezing temperatures of, say, Porto—although it is important to remember that it does get cold and wet for a while mid-winter!
 Anticipate usual summer heatwaves in the high 30ºCs range, or 90º-100ºF, and lows in the winter of around 8ºC or 45ºF.

 3. Is it easy to travel to and around Lisbon?

 Lisbon’s public transport is abundant, with metro lines lacing the city, tram cars, and buses zipping about.